Wednesday, November 18, 2015

 Climbing up to the Ridge Top

-A photo from my archives of the suspension bridge and Elbow River
+A photo of the suspension bridge and Elbow River

 Once you cross the bridge, you will be on an old fire road called the "Big Elbow Trail."
-Follow this wide trail until you reach a sign telling you that you are entering the Big Elbow/Little Elbow Loop (see archived photo below) and turn LEFT onto the Wild Horse Trail.
-The intersection was not well marked when we were there last month but it is another wide trail and you'll know you're going the correct way if you end up at the river again (with no bridge this time.)
+Follow this wide trail until you reach a sign telling you that you are entering the Big Elbow/Little Elbow Loop and turn LEFT onto the Wild Horse Trail.
+The intersection may not be well marked but it is another wide trail and you'll know you're going the correct way if you end up at the river again (with no bridge this time.)

-Cross the river on logs or bring sandals along if you are going in summer when the water is higher.
-I never needed my sandals and we just carried our son across the deeper spots.
-Fortunately the river is quite braided here so it was easy to find ways across.
+Cross the river on logs and rocks, or bring sandals along if you are going in summer when the water is higher.
+Fortunately the river is quite braided here so it is usually easy to find ways across.

 You'll be able to breathe a sigh of relief when you get your first real views and reach the ridge top.
 The trail still goes up until you reach the north summit, but it's much more gradual and even feels flat at times.

-From the first rock outcropping, the trail gradually continues to climb the ridge in and out of trees, and the hiking gets much more open and enjoyable. (here is where you wish you could have taken a helicopter up and could have just spent the whole day hiking on the ridge top.)
+From the first rock outcropping, the trail gradually continues to climb the ridge in and out of trees, and the hiking gets much more open and enjoyable.
+(Here is where you'll wish you could have taken a helicopter up and could have just spent the whole day hiking on the ridge top.)

-The North Summit is in the background and you have to hike over and around to reach it
+The North Summit is in the background and you have to hike around to reach it

 We had great fun walking along the open ridge top and we had choices to make once we got out of the trees.
-We could head left and circle our way over to the north summit, or we could keep hiking towards the high point, another 3 km away. (we chose the closer North summit.)
+We could head left and circle our way over to the north summit, or we could keep hiking towards the higher south summit, another 3 km away.
+(Most people will choose the closer North summit.)

 The final hike to the North Summit